What is Hostile Takeover?

 Proxy Battle, on the other hand, is a rather unfriendly fight of control over an organization.

-The above decision tree diagram shows the entire process that goes behind the takeover bid.
+The above decision tree diagram shows the entire process that goes behind the hostile takeover bid.
 The target offer is termed as hostile when the bidder deliberately chooses not to inform the target company about the unsolicited offer.
 Naturally, in such a scenario, a proxy contest will also, be considered unamicable by the existing management.
 Even a 5% purchase of shares of the target company or what is termed as a “Toehold position” may be either considered hostile or friendly depending on the situation.
-Actually, it is the intention behind the Toehold purchase that determines how the takeover is viewed.
+Actually, it is the intention behind the Toehold purchase that determines how the hostile takeover is viewed.
 It could still be termed as friendly if the purchase is driven by a reduction of transaction costs or gaining a strategic position in the auction.
 However, if a toehold purchased with done with the intention of gaining an authority over the management will definitely be considered as hostile.
 The path of hostile takeover seems to be full of twists and turns.
 A bid which started off as a friendly one initially could also turn into a hostile one in the due course.

 Hostile Takeover Defense Strategies

-Since this takeover bid is unwelcome, the target company takes various hostile takeover defense strategies (reactive as well as pre-emptive factors) such as-
+Since this hostile takeover bid is unwelcome, the target company takes various hostile takeover defense strategies (reactive as well as pre-emptive factors) such as-

 #1 – Macaroni Defense